 Make sure you evaluate concentration risk as well.
 Are your suppliers geographically dispersed, or are they all situated in the same region?
 Are the facilities and workers that support the products and services they provide you all located in the same area or in different regions?

-Having all your eggs in one basket puts organizations at a major disadvantage if any of their vendors experience disruptions.
-That’s why lowering concentration risk should be a top priority for organizations, and that may mean diversifying your supply chain.
+Having all your eggs in one basket puts organisations at a major disadvantage if any of their vendors experience disruptions.
+That’s why lowering concentration risk should be a top priority for organisations, and that may mean diversifying your supply chain.

 Disaster recovery effectiveness in the new normal

-COVID-19 has challenged organizations to work beyond their normal workplaces, with a reduced workforce and with less than satisfactory service from third-party suppliers.
+COVID-19 has challenged organisations to work beyond their normal workplaces, with a reduced workforce and with less than satisfactory service from third-party suppliers.

-Upon looking closely at their DR programs, however, many organizations are realizing that their programs aren’t aligned with their rapidly changing production environments and that their test programs aren’t effective.
+Upon looking closely at their DR programs, however, many organisations are realising that their programs aren’t aligned with their rapidly changing production environments and that their test programs aren’t effective.
 And, in many cases, they’re unprepared to undertake a real DR effort while working virtually.